Free Shipping on Orders over $75 to the Contiguous US

 Parts of the Jang Seeder

 Understanding the parts of your seeder will help you to use it efficiently.
-Familiarize yourself with how each component works in conjunction with the others and how to adjust for different types of seeds.
+Familiarize yourself with how each component works in conjunction with the others and how to adjust for different seed types.

-5. Chain & Sprockets - changes seed spacing.
+5. Chain and sprockets - changes seed spacing.

 Chart of Parts from the Jang JP-1